 Axis cameras will operate as intended if installed as specified by the Installation Guide.
 Generally, the dome of the device should be facing the ground when operating or testing the devices.

-Please note that Axis does not take any responsibility for how the modification of configuration described in this guide may affect your system.
+Please note that Axis does not take any responsibility for how the modification of the configuration described in this guide may affect your system.
 If the modification fails or if you get other unexpected results, you may have to restore the settings to default.

-The guide does not cover all possible issues but rather covers the most commonly seen through the support cases.
+The guide does not cover all possible issues but rather the most seen through the support cases.
 As an Axis Customer you are always welcome to contact Axis Support whenever you need with any type of issues listed or not in this troubleshooting guide.